Introduction: Breakout board design

-First, we’ll go through what exactly how we’ll implement voltage regulation, and give you the outline for your project.
-Next, you’ll put all of your parts on a schematic using Altium Designer or KiCad, and then create your physical PCB layout.
+First, we’ll go through exactly how we’ll implement the breakout and give you the outline for your project.
+Next, you’ll put all of your parts on a schematic using Altium Designer, and then create your physical PCB layout.
+At the end of the onboarding project, you’ll have a working design for a unique chip that we can use for testing.

 Let’s begin!